-Connection between the merchant and the myPOS Web Checkout is handled through internet using HTTPS protocol (SSL over HTTP).
-Requests and responses are digitally signed both. myPOS host is located at Tier IV datacenter in Switzerland.
+The connection between the merchant and the myPOS Web Checkout is handled through the internet using HTTPS protocol (SSL over HTTP).
+Requests and responses are digitally signed both. the myPOS host is located at Tier IV data center in Switzerland.
 Public address for myPOS Web Checkout is BGP enabled and available through all first level internet providers.

 myPOS supplies an emergency support line via e-mail or phone which is 7x24 enabled and reaches certified engineers.